Nitesh-Kashyap/naman-restaurant/README.md

 * use the function test.

 Login module(admin)
-* From GUI you can create a user.
+* From GUI you can't create an admin.
+* Using console you can create an admin
 * confirm the account
 * use the function test.
-*

 # Resturant model(user):-
 * You dont have permission to add or delete any restaurant
 * you dont have permission to add or delete any dish.